Guide to MICHELIN Star Restaurants - San Diego

 Chef Bradley’s cooking is truly one-of-a-kind, especially as Addison is Southern California’s first and only three-star MICHELIN restaurant.
 Located in San Diego's Carmel Valley, Addison makes not only Del Mar but an even larger portion of San Diego proud.

-The basis of these 3 MICHELIN Stars can be found in the nine-course tasting menu that is offered at $355 a person and can be enhanced by wine pairings from the extensive wine list with each course.
+The basis of these 3 MICHELIN Stars can be found in the ten-course tasting menu that is offered at $375 per person and can be enhanced by wine pairings from the extensive wine list with each course.

 Three Stars is an impressive award, to say the least, but you won't be surprised that the praise is so high once you step inside this world-class dining destination.